yacb/yacb.github.io/_drafts/DotNet-Integration-Testing-V1.md

 ## 4. Wrap entire test in `UITest(() => {})`

 Inside of the `IntegrationBaseTest`, we have a number of great utilities setup, once being the `UITest` method, which is going to assure we have a brand new server available, a browser to use, and a clear database.
-It also does cleanup and artifact gathering for us once the test is finished (sucessfully or not).
+It also does cleanup and artifact gathering for us once the test is finished (successfully or not).

     ...
     [Fact]